yasmin-alshurafa/performing-robots/Midterm Project/journal.md

 ### Oct 5:

-- Today I worked abit on getting my Arduino code to work or more specifically get the basis of my code done.
-I started with trying to understand how the radio trasmitter and reciever's code work.
+- Today I worked a bit on getting my Arduino code to work or more specifically get the basis of my code done.
+I started by trying to understand how the radio transmitter and receiver's code work.
 Although I didn't understand some lines the overall idea of the code somehow made sense.
-So I worked on getting the trasmitter code done, however, I'm still not sure if it works or not.
+So I worked on getting the transmitter code done, however, I'm still not sure if it works or not.
-- The discussion that was happening on Discourse about data and sequences was really helpful, it added to my understanding about how the code works.
+- The discussion that was happening on Discourse about data and sequences was really helpful, it added to my understanding of how the code works.

 ### Oct 6:

 - Today I worked on trying to complete the code for my project.
 I fixed what I had in my control code after understanding how the code actually works and what the commands are from today's class.
-I also worked on getting the basis of the reciever code done.
+I also worked on getting the basics of the receiver code done.